webpro-nl/knip/packages/docs/src/content/docs/guides/performance.md

 ```

 The first number in `P1/1` is the number of the program, the second number
-indicates additional entry files were found in the previous round so it does
+indicates additional entry files were found so it does another round of analysis
-another round of analysis on those files.
+on those files.

 Use [--isolate-workspaces][2] to disable this behavior.